danny-baker/deploy-beast-datascience-vm/README.md

 `ssh -i ~/.ssh/private-key jamesbond@51.143.137.130`

 Access the vm using keys is far more secure and preferred but JHub does not support it.
-So you would lonly use this option if you want preferred secure way to connect to your VM and you don't plan to use Jhub.
+So you would only use this option if you want preferred secure way to connect to your VM and you don't plan to use Jhub.
 You need to point ssh to the location of the private key on your local machine that was used to generate the public key that you passed in as a parameter in the deploy command.

 ## Extra Security Considerations (VPN etc.)